Flood Risk Study Focuses on Prowers County - The Prowers Journal

 This study will result in updated flood hazard information for community officials to assess risk and identify mitigation opportunities, with the goal of protecting life and property.
 The updated information may also eventually be used to update FEMA’s Flood Insurance Rate Maps, which are used for regulatory purposes.
 For specific information on the project or regarding your flood risk, please contact your local floodplain administrator.

-Filed Under: County • Environment • Featured • Media Release • Public Safety • Water • Weather
+Filed Under: Agriculture • County • Environment • Featured • Media Release • Water • Weather

 About the Author: